josephpford/qa-training/modules/M15/exercises/M15-exercise-automated-testing-part3.md

+# Automated Testing with Selenium

-# Part 3: Keyword Driven - Parameterized
+## Part 3: Keyword Driven - Parameterized

 Next we'll use the existing code to help us create re-usable components that we can use in other tests.

-## Create new AddAgent class
+### Create new AddAgent class

 Add the following base code.